 I’m no stranger to data loss.
-Over the past several years I’ve experienced catastrophic data loss in servers, and about seven years ago my home computer’s hard drive crashed.
+Several years ago I experienced catastrophic data loss in servers, and about a decade ago my home computer’s hard drive crashed.
 I didn’t have a backup of the disk, which forced me to use DriveSavers to recover most of my data.
 They’re not cheap, but they’re certainly the best.

 Like most people, I’m lazy about backing up my data.
 If it’s remotely inconvenient, I won’t do it.
-Fortunately, there’s now several things you can do to back up your data, all without having to lift a finger.
-Smart WiFi access points, and clouded computing services, have changed the backup playing field.
-I’m going to share with you a full proof plan for automatically backing up your data, so you can rest easy.
+Fortunately, there are now several things you can do to back up your data, all without having to lift a finger.
+Smart WiFi access points and cloud computing services have changed the backup playing field.
+I’m going to share with you a foolproof plan for automatically backing up your data so you can rest easy.

 Automated Backups for Mac